Juan León Mera

 Juan León Mera Martínez (28 June 1832 – 13 December 1894) was an Ecuadorian essayist, novelist, politician and painter.
 His best-known works are the Ecuadorian National Hymn and the novel Cumandá (1879).
 Additionally, in his political career, he was a functionary of president Gabriel García Moreno.

 Biography

 He was born in Ambato on 28 June 1832 and died in the same city on 13 December 1894.
 His father, Pedro Antonio Mera Gómez was a businessman while his mother Josefa Martínez Vásconez, raised her only son alone due to the fact that he abandoned her during her pregnancy.

 His infancy was humble while during his first years of life he lived at the “Los Molinos” country property, located in Ambato.
 In order to support the family his maternal grandmother rented the property to her brother Pablo Vásconez, who was a political activist who fought against the politics of Juan José Flores.
-León Mera received his education at home, which in large part was carried out by great-uncle as well as his uncle Nicolás Martínez who was a doctor.
+León Mera received his education at home, which in large part was carried out by his great-uncle as well as his uncle Nicolás Martínez who was a doctor.